learn-academy-2021-echo/week-1-assessment-Echo5Mike/interview-questions.md

 1. What is git?
 What is the difference between git and Github?

-  Your answer:
+  Your answer: I understand that Github is a website that holds code repositories and git holds the time line.

-  Researched answer:
+  Researched answer: GIT is a way to track changes in code and Github is the a is a hositing website that we use to hold and request code.

 2. What types of evaluations will return a Boolean value?

-  Your answer:
+  Your answer: Bollean value is a true or false data type and it happens whenever

   Researched answer: